google/gin-config/docs/index.md

     parameter settings (for parameters not already supplied by the function's caller).

-To determine which parameters are configurable, `@gin.configurable` takes a `allowlist` or a `denylist` parameter.
+To determine which parameters are configurable, `@gin.configurable` takes an `allowlist` or a `denylist` parameter.
 If some parameters are allowlisted the others would be denylisted and vice versa.
 For instance, in the example above, allowlisting `num_layers` and `weight_decay` would imply that `images` and `num_outputs` are denylisted.
 Since configuring the `images` parameter doesn't make much sense, it would be best to denylist that parameter.
-Additionally, we might want a different name for the configurable object than "my_network":
+Additionally, we could specify a different name for the configurable object than "my_network":

 ```python
 @gin.configurable('supernet', denylist=['images'])